 The shortest subscription duration is 1 month.
-It's also the most expensive and will cost you $12.99 for Premium and $19.99 for the Family plan.
-Keep in mind that Premium and Family options have a 45-day money-back guarantee.
+It's also the most expensive and will cost you $12.99 for Premium and includes a 45-day money-back guarantee.

 The second option is a 1 year plan.
-Similarly, the price will be $95.88 for Premium and $143.88 for Family subscription.
-If you're counting the prices rounded per each month, it does look cheaper: $7.99, and $11.99 per month, respectively.
+Similarly, the price will be $2.99/month.
+If you're counting the prices rounded per each month, it does look cheaper: $7.99/month, and $11.99 per month, respectively.

 Another drawback is that the service accepts only credit cards and PayPal.
 There are no options to pay with cryptocurrencies, so it's another hit for your anonymity.